-Independent International Panel of Experts for Flood Studies in Queensland
+Independent International Panel of Experts for Flood Studies of Inland Rail in Queensland

 - Mark Babister, Chair – Managing Director, WMAwater [196KB PDF]

 - Tina O’Connell – Principal Engineer, Hydrology & Hydraulics, HDR [205KB PDF]

 - Ferdinand Diermanse – Expert Researcher, Deltares [238KB PDF]

 - Steve Clark – Managing Director, Water Technology [217KB PDF]